Take A Leisurely Tour Around Little Bealings

 This pretty village lies three miles west of Woodbridge along the beautiful Fynn Valley and is only six miles from the centre of Ipswich approaching along the Playford Road.

-Look to your right over a meadow, usually with grazing cows or sheep.
-In spring, the vista is truly beautiful, the trees, a melody of young soft greens with the shapes of the topmost branches of oak, poplar and beech etched across the skyline.
+Look to your right beyond a fence, over a meadow, where there may be grazing cows or sheep.
+In spring, the vista is truly beautiful.
+The trees, a melody of soft greens with the shapes of the topmost branches of oak, poplar and beech etched across the skyline.
 Travel on a little further and you come to Sandy Lane on your left.
-There on the corner is the former local hostelry, The Admiral’s Head, not as might be supposed named for Lord Nelson but Rear Admiral Pelham.
+There on the corner is the former local hostelry, was previously known as the Admiral's Head, not as might be supposed named for Lord Nelson but Rear Admiral Pelham.
 The building dates from the 17th century and is one of the oldest in the village.
-In times past it was the focal point for the many farm workers to meet and relax after a hard-day’s toil.
+In times past it was the focal point for the many farm workers to meet and relax after a hard-day's toil.
+There is hope that this will one day be open to serve weary travellers.

-Venture a little way up Sandy Lane and there you will find Bealings County Primary School.
+Venture a little way up Sandy Lane and there you will find the very popular Bealings County Primary School.
 Set in an old building of traditional design, this is a thoroughly modern school with a high academic attainment.
-In 2005 it achieved top place for primary schools in the whole of England.

-Go back into The Street and hidden to the right, is the eponymous Angela Cobbold Memorial Hall.
+Go back into The Street, turning left, and hidden just to the right, is the eponymous Angela Cobbold Memorial Hall.
 Angela Cobbold regretted that there was no Church Hall but sadly, she died with her wish unfulfilled.
-Her mother bought the small piece of land opposite so that the Hall could be built in memory of her daughter.
+Her mother bought the small piece of land nearly opposite the church so that the Hall could be built in memory of her daughter.

 From here the road rises and there, on the left is All Saints Church.
 A row of splendid lime trees stand sentinel along its border.
 The Church is set most pleasingly at the base of a hill with the graveyard sweeping up behind it.
 This is a pretty unassuming little church with no airs and graces.
 Enter and rest for a few minutes; feel the tranquillity.

-Now refreshed, travel on for a few yards to Holly Lane on the left and there on the corner, is Bealings Village Hall cut into the hillside set below the adjoining Playing Field above the hall.
+Travel on up the hill for a few yards to Holly Lane on the left and there on the corner, is Bealings Village Hall cut into the hillside set below the adjoining John Belstead Playingfield.

-Back on the road, go back and turn up into Holly Lane.
-Look to the right where the most impressive view reveals a lacework of fields and trees in a palette of rich earthen colours and further on Great Bealings church nestling in the foreground.
+Turn left into Holly Lane.
+Look to the right where the most impressive view reveals a lacework of fields and trees in a palette of rich earthen colours.
+Great Bealings church has no spire and is hidden behind the trees across the fields to the right.

 The view is lovely in any season and is very popular with landscape artists.